Investigation

 Can I bring someone with me to Disciplinary meetings?

 You are entitled to bring someone else to the meeting with the Investigating officer.
-The investigating officer will not normally bar you from bringing someone else with you.
+The investigating officer will not normally refuse your request to bring a supporting person with you.

 This may not be allowed if the individual is a significant witness or is believed to be involved in the incident or incidents under consideration.